tidev/titanium-docs/docs/api/titanium/ui/tableviewrow.md

 A common requirement is to enable the user to interact with table rows using swipe gestures.
-As this event is not available for the `TableViewRow` object, it will not "bubble up" to the `TableView`, where a [swipe](Titanium.UI.TableView.swipe) is recognized.
+As this event is not available for the `TableViewRow` object, it will not "bubble up" to the `TableView`, where a <Titanium.UI.TableView.swipe> is recognized.

-A typical solution is to use a standard view as a container, or wrapper, for all each row's child views, because it recognizes [swipe](Titanium.UI.View.swipe) events and allows them to pass to the table.
+A typical solution is to use a standard view as a container, or wrapper, for all each row's child views, because it recognizes <Titanium.UI.View.swipe> events and allows them to pass to the table.
 Each child view should have touch events disabled, so that the container view provides a reliable source for these events.
 Refer to the "Row Swipe Gestures" example for a demonstration.